rsksmart/powpeg-node/README.md

    rm -rf bitcoin-0.18.0*
    As a validation, you can run *bitcoind -daemon*.
 Run *bitcoin-cli stop* afterwards.
 ```

+**Important:**
+When setting up the Bitcoind Node host:port for the powpeg-node you MUST use the p2p port.
+The powpeg-node will “connect” even if you setup the RPC port, but the connection won’t go through and the powpeg-node won’t start.

 Create the scripts below as a file and its content:

 **bitcoin-node.sh**